Heckler & Koch Mark 23: Adoption

-The MK 23 MOD 0 was built as an "offensive" handgun for U.S. special operations forces under USSOCOM, per request made in 1989.
+The Mk 23 MOD 0 was built as an "offensive" handgun for U.S. special operations forces under USSOCOM, per request made in 1989.
 Military versions of the firearm have the writing "MK23 USSOCOM" engraved on the slide.
-The first MK 23 production models were delivered to SOCOM on May 1, 1996.
+The first Mk 23 production models were delivered to SOCOM on 1 May, 1996.

-HK commercially markets the MK 23 and derivatives of it, but not the complete SOCOM system.
-The suppressor is made by Knight's Armament Company, and was selected over the one HK originally included as part of its entry.
+HK commercially markets the Mk 23 and its derivatives, but not the complete SOCOM system.
+The suppressor is made by Knight's Armament Company and was selected over the one HK originally included in its entry.
 Insight Technology won the contract to produce the laser aiming module, later designated AN/PEQ-6.
 One version of the LAM produces a visible light dot, while another produces an infrared dot that can only be seen through night vision goggles.
 There have since been different LAM models and, at least commercially, different suppressors as well.
-It has been reported by some users that the cumulative effects of recoil may occasionally cause the can of the suppressor to become slightly unscrewed, but that it is relatively easy to improvise solutions for the problem.
+Some users have reported that the cumulative effects of recoil can occasionally cause the can of the suppressor to come loose, but that it is relatively easy to improvise solutions.

 Civilian Mark 23

-Heckler & Koch has offered the MK 23 on the civilian market and law enforcement as the MARK 23.
+Heckler & Koch has offered the Mk 23 on the civilian market and law enforcement as the MARK 23.
 It is distributed by its subsidiaries HK Inc. (United States) and HKJS GmbH (Germany).

 The models for the U.S. market initially came with a 10-round magazine, to comply with the U.S. Assault Weapons Ban.
-In 2004 the ban expired, and the civilian Mark 23 comes with the same 12-round magazine as the government variants, except in a few states that enforce their own bans on magazines larger than 10 rounds.
+In 2004, the ban expired.
+The civilian Mark 23 comes with the same 12-round magazine as the government variants, except in a few states that enforce their own bans on magazines larger than 10 rounds.
 In Canada, the Mark 23 pistol is still supplied only with 10-round magazines, as per the 1995 Firearms Act.

-According to the Operators Manual, there are few differences between the civilian Mark 23 and the government MK 23.
+According to the Operators Manual, there are a few differences between the civilian Mark 23 and the government Mk 23.
 These differences are the slide engraving "Mark 23" which is only for the first half of the first year of production in 1996 (KG date code), the roll-mark "MARK 23" which is for mid 1996 to now, these instead of "MK23 USSOCOM", Matte vs shiny finish for different civilian years, tan vs black frame (500 tan ones were made), and a barrel conforming to SAAMI headspace specifications for the military vs civilian made, as the military barrels were made to allow ball ammunition to work more reliably.